minmin2104/minmin2104/README.md

 ## 🧰 The tools

+Dual Booting

+- Linux
+- Neovim
-- 🪟 Windows
+- Windows
-- 🧠 Vanilla Emacs
+- Vanilla Emacs

 I daily drive linux in the past, but now since that laptop is dead, and I'm on a new one, I'm sticking with windows for a while.